 My favorite place in Heidelberg was along the philosopher’s trail hiking path.
 Once the road ends, there is a little section where you can sit down and enjoy the view of the city.
 I frequently went up there for an impromptu picnic, and would sometimes walk all the way up there to do some reading when I was bored.

 What was the most challenging part of living in Germany, and what did you do to overcome that challenge?

 Adapting to a foreign language was obviously challenging.
 However, I felt that budgeting was something that I was not initially prepared for.
 I was told about this before arriving in Heidelberg, yet I did not pay as much attention as I probably should have.
 So after a couple of expensive weeks, I decided to sit down, and figure out how I would budget myself, and make sure that the money available to me would last the entirety of my semester abroad.

-What is the most interesting thing about German culture that you learned in one of your classes?
+What was the most interesting thing about German culture that you learned in one of your classes?